 The maximum size of an email including attachments is limited to 25MB.

-All students have a standard mailbox storage quota of 25GB.
-On approaching this size limit students will receive email notifications to free up space as follows:
+All staff and students have a standard mailbox storage quota of 25GB.
+On approaching this size limit you will receive email notifications to free up space as follows:

 ||Users should start to delete unwanted emails|